mskyda/WIF/README.md

 https://whereis.fish

-Current version: **1.0.0**
+Current version: **1.0.1**

-As beginner in fishing, I would like to have a website, where I can find information about the best fishing places near me.
+As a beginner in fishing, I would like to have a website, where I can find information about the best fishing places near me.

-As web-developer, I decided to create such a website, using new for me technologies (self-made MEAN-stack + Google maps).
+As a web-developer, I decided to create such a website, using new for me technologies (self-made MEAN-stack + Google maps).

 ##### Stack of technologies being used:
 - MongoDB